zshamrock/aws-ip/README.md

 where `location` is something user provides, like home, office, coworking, etc.

-It solves the problem if the access to the AWS resource (like DB, for example) is restricted by the IP address, and user/developer doesn't have fixed static IP address (which is changing frequently) or work from different places.
+It solves the problem if the access to the AWS resource (like DB, for example) is restricted by the IP address, and user/developer doesn't have fixed static IP address (which is changing frequently) or user works frequently from different locations with different IP addresses.

 ## Installation